-25 Chinese warplanes flew into Taiwan's Air Defense Identification Zone (ADIZ), the largest incursion since the island first started reporting such activity in September 2020.
-The aircraft involved were 14 J-16 fighter jets, 4 J-10 fighter jets, 4 H-6K bombers, 2 Y-8 anti-submarine aircraft and a single KJ-500 warning and control aircraft.
+56 Chinese warplanes flew into Taiwan's Air Defense Identification Zone (ADIZ) on Oct 4, 2021, the largest incursion since the island first started reporting such activity in September 2020.
+The aircraft involved were 38 J-16 fighter jets, twelve H-6K bombers, two Y-8 anti-submarine aircraft and two KJ-500 warning and control aircraft, among others.
 Taiwan's Ministry of Defense stated that it used its own fighter jets and missile systems to monitor the Chinese activity with radio warnings issued.

 Such incidents are hardly rare and Chinese warplanes have been known to cross the sensitive median line unofficially separating the airspace of the island and the mainland.
-What makes Monday's incident notable is the sheer number of Peoples Liberation Army Air Force (PLAAF) aircraft involved.
-The scale and frequency of Chinese aerial activity has grown since the beginning of 2021 and most of it has been concentrated in the northern end of the South China Sea.
-January was a particularly busy month with a steady uptick in Chinese sorties as the USS Theodore Roosevelt carrier strike group sailed through the region.
-It was reported that PLAAF aircraft conducted mock attack runs on the American ships.
+What makes the early October incident notable is the sheer number of Peoples Liberation Army Air Force (PLAAF) aircraft involved.
+The scale and frequency of Chinese aerial activity has grown since the beginning of 2021.
+October was a particularly busy month with the first of the month seeing 38 and Oct 2 seeing 39 incursions, respectively.

 Since then, Chinese incursions into Taiwanese airspace have not been as intense, but have become more persistent, as our chart shows.